easycoder/rbrstory/rbrstory/home/architecture.md

 The specific subprojects are as follows:

- 1. ~sid:hardware:Room By Room~ is the product itself.
+ 1. ~tid:overview:Room By Room~ is the product itself.
 It has a website at [https://rbrheating.com](https://rbrheating.com) but this is intended for use mainly by the system itself, as a means to store data and communicate between its various parts.
 The system comprises a controller PC running Python and a network of devices mostly based on the ESP32 microcontroller running Micropython.
 The repository is at [https://github.com/easycoder/rbr](https://github.com/easycoder/rbr).

  2. ~sid:EC-PY:EasyCoder for Python~ is a domain-specific programming language (a DSL) designed to ease the coding of projects such as this.
 The language is written in Python and comprises English-like commands to do general-purpose programming and to control the system hardware.
 The logic of the system controller is written using this language.
 Its repository is at [https://github.com/easycoder/easycoder-py](https://github.com/easycoder/easycoder-py).